DPI-WE/launch-plans/roles/2024_03_OAK_ST_HEALTH_FIELD_TECHNICIAN.md

 - Server room management: Manage networking and server-related tasks, including working with Meraki servers.
 - Device tracking: Use Absolute for tracking all devices and managing inventory.

-## Essential technical skills:
+## Essential technical skills

 - ServiceNow and Ninja 1: For efficient ticket management and device monitoring.
 - Troubleshooting and command-line knowledge: Essential for diagnosing and resolving a wide range of technical issues.
 - Windows PowerShell and Microsoft Azure: Important for scripting, automation, and cloud-based tasks.
 - Hardware and server room management: Key for handling physical devices and networking tasks.

-## Additional skills and competencies:
+## Additional skills and competencies

 - Strong communication and problem-solving skills: To effectively address client needs and resolve issues.
 - Learning agility and self-management: To stay adaptable and independent in a dynamic work environment.